Regions of Mali: Demographics

-The most populated region in 2023 is Ségou with 2.455 million people, and the least most populated is Kidal with just 83 thousand people.
+The most populated region in 2023 is Ségou with 2.455 million people, and the least populated is Kidal with just 83 thousand people.

 Geography

 Though five regions are composed of mainly desert, they also have half the country's land mass.
 The largest region is Taoudénit and the smallest is Dioila, excluding Bamako.

 Regions

 The regions are numbered, originally west to east, with Roman numerals.
-The capital Bamako is administered separately and is in its own district.
+The numbers were fixed by order in 1977.
+The numbering after 2023 is stipulated by law 2023-006 and 2023-007 The capital Bamako is administered separately and is in its own district.

-The ten regions and the Bamako District are listed below.
+The regions and the Bamako District are listed below.
 The population figures are from the 1998 and 2009 censuses.